 For the most part, codependency refers to the relationship between someone with an addiction and someone without it.
+Although, both people in the relationship may have different substance use disorders that encourage the cycle of their toxic relationship.
 For example, people with addiction usually have codependent relationships with family members or friends.

 The codependents are the caregivers or people who enable those with addiction to continue their destructive behaviors.
-In short, those with addiction can’t get away with their destructive lifestyles if they have no codependents.
+It could be a parent, roommate, or significant other.
+In short, those with addiction can’t get away with their destructive lifestyles if their codependent half continues to enable them.

 Addiction to Codependency

 When people think of codependency and addiction, they think about the codependents enabling people with addiction.
 What they don’t know is that codependency itself is also addictive.
-When this happens, the codependents develop an addiction to enabling the drug addiction.
+When this happens, the codependents develop an addiction to enabling a substance use disorder.

 This combination is dangerous because neither party wants to change.
-Those with the drug addiction want to continue using drugs.
+Those with addiction want to continue abusing substances.
 On the other hand, the codependents want to continue enabling and protecting their loved ones from the outside world.
 It’s a setup that typically ends in tragedy.

 Sometimes codependency becomes an addiction, but what about when it doesn’t?
 Why do the codependents continue enabling the addictions?
 There are many reasons, but sometimes they do it without even noticing.